 Praise and talk positively

 When they follow your direction when you say, “No, don’t touch that,” shower them with applause and compliments.
 They might not understand what you’re saying just yet, but they can grasp emotional cues.
 Babies know when you are happy with their behaviour!
+This is also where you teach them how to say no without being rude.

 Choose your battles